testdrivenio/django-aloe-bdd/example_bdd/README.md

         return map(other_user, friendships)
 ```

-You add a new serializer to render the `Friendship` resources.
+Add a new serializer to render the `Friendship` resources.

 **example/serializers.py**